zumasys/docs/site/smartsuite/release-notes/2021-march/README.md

 ## General Merchandise

-* Added the ability to copy cost and sale prices to any store's Masterfile
+* Added the ability to copy cost and sale prices to any store's Inventory

 ## TotaLink (Credit-Cards)

-* TCS Customers utilizing host-based registers now can use Pin Pad Devices for sales and returns
+* Customers utilizing host-based registers now can use Pin Pad Devices for sales and returns
 * Take advantage of our new out-of-the-box PCI compliant devices
   * NFC
   * Tap & Go